9 Supercool Tree Houses, Forts and Lookouts Around Seattle to Explore With Kids

 Photo:

-Fort Casey Historical State Park, a point in the former “Triangle of Fire” built to protect access to Puget Sound, is still home to two 10-inch and two 3-inch historic gun emplacements.
+Fort Casey Historical State Park forms one point in what was called the “Triangle of Fire,” a trio of forts built to protect access to Puget Sound.
+Fort Casey is still home to two 10-inch and two 3-inch historic gun emplacements.
 Kids enjoy running around the expansive grounds and climbing the stairs around the emplacements, taking in the vast views provided by these features.
-You'll need to exercise considerable caution here; there are many steep drops with no railings or barriers, but it makes for thrilling exploring for older kids (and parents).
+You’ll need to exercise considerable caution here; there are many steep drop-offs with no railings or barriers, but it makes for thrilling exploring for older kids (and parents).
 While some tunnels and bunkers now have lights, bring your own flashlight to explore the darkest and spookiest corners of this expansive fort.

 Info: A Discover Pass is required to park in this and all state parks.